-We continued to partner with ChemFORWARD a nonprofit organization committed to creating broad access to chemical hazard data and a registry of cleaners - to make it easier for suppliers to choose safer alternatives.
-We also supported the RBA in producing a comprehensive technical guide on responsible chemical management, as well as over 20 hours of related training content to educate millions of workers across thousands of companies about controlling occupational exposures to hazardous chemicals.
+We continued to partner with ChemFORWARD a non-profit organisation committed to creating broad access to chemical hazard data and a registry of cleaners - to make it easier for suppliers to choose safer alternatives.
+We also supported the Responsible Business Alliance in producing a comprehensive technical guide on responsible chemical management, as well as over 20 hours of related training content to educate millions of workers across thousands of companies about controlling occupational exposures to hazardous chemicals.

-2023 Environmental Progress Report 67 Smarter Chemistry Engagement and Advocacy Resources

-A Control of the last of the l
+2023 Environmental Progress Report 67 Smarter Chemistry Engagement and Advocacy Resources the last of the last had been been as the same of the last of the